movementkitchen/website/src/pages/about/index.md

 In 2014 I discovered the work of American biomechanist and researcher Katy Bowman looking into loads and forces of physics created by movement.
-I felt I finally found a missing piece I was looking for in my journey to heal the abdominal separation without a surgery.

-In 2015 I started the 2-year certification with Katy Bowman's Nutritious Movement Institute and in October 2017 got qualified as a Nutritious Movement™ certified Restorative Exercise Specialist.
+I felt I finally found a missing piece I was looking for in my journey to heal the abdominal separation without a surgery.In 2015 I started the 2-year certification with Katy Bowman's Nutritious Movement Institute and in October 2017 got qualified as a Nutritious Movement™ certified Restorative Exercise Specialist.
 Studying biomechanics and science of movement felt like peeling off layer by layer of all I knew about movement, rebuilding and reconnecting everything again.
 I quickly gave up on the surgery idea and instead of focussing on the separation itself I started focussing on restoring the functionality of everything around it.
-I realised that challenge for me was not to just move more but with more precision, getting more parts of my body to actively participate in the movement.
-I started focusing more on motor programming and proprioception in my movement practice, isolating small movements and mastering them before jumping onto larger ones.
 And gradually I have restored a functional core and a body that is able to support me in doing what I love.

+Trying to make my skills useful to women, especially mums with diastasis recti, I am currently studying Advanced CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell.
+My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of functional movement, physiotherapy, fitness and soft tissue therapy.

-Rebuilding confidence into what my body was able to do brought about a transition to a much more movement-rich lifestyle.
-I threw out the supportive insoles from my shoes and gradually replaced all my heeled shoes with barefoot ones.
+And my personal journey towards building a more movement-rich lifestyle continues.
+Over the last five years I've thrown out the supportive insoles from my shoes and gradually replaced all my heeled shoes with barefoot ones.
 Our family got rid of most of our furniture and started spending a lot of our time outside, moving in nature.
 I started looking at my environment differently, finding movement opportunities where there were none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

 > Longer I work with movement and the body, more I realise, the progress is
 > defined not by one time achievements, but by general blurring of the border